The Healing Powers of Sound

 Losing my mind, losing my mind…

-“Losing my mind…” maybe we are all afraid of that sometimes, which is exactly why I had distanced myself from the artist after the initial encounter.
+“Losing my mind…” maybe we are all afraid of that sometimes.
+It can feel infectious – is why I had distanced myself from the artist after the initial encounter?
 I had peeped in but knew I had to protect myself and very quickly slam the book shut again.
 After learning about her suicide, it was painful to see her pale and vulnerable body in contrast with the diminishing interior.
 Moreover, it was a fearless easiness and eagerness; revealing a form of self-exploration, that stood out against the derelict environment.

 But another sensation that arose much later was gratitude.
 Suddenly, I felt fortunate that I had connected with this picture – and ultimately, with another creative force through my own art.
 The connection wasn’t formed through a biographical prism – or even the dramatic notion of an artist’s suicide.
 Because it can sometimes be difficult to push past layers of fragmented knowledge and prejudice, a sense of sensationalism even… especially in an era of information overload, or fake news, and constant accessibility per Dr. Google.